-4.1.
-Water and sanitation
+4.1 Water and sanitation

-The EICV3 results show that 61.5% of Kirehe district households use an improved drinking water source.
-Improved drinking water sources include protected springs, public standpipes, water piped into dwellings/ yards, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
-Figure 4.1 shows that the majority of households use a protected spring (33.7%), followed by a public standpipe (27.2%) and 0.6% use other improved water sources.
+Improved drinking water source include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).

+The survey results shows that 60% households in Rutsiro district use an improved drinking water source.
+Figure 4.1 shows that half of households use a protected spring (50%), followed by a public standpipe (9%).
+However, 40% of households in this district still use an unimproved drinking water source.

-Kirehe district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
+Rutsiro district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
+It lags behind the national target by 25 percentage points.